abayomipopoola/abayomipopoola/content/blog/how-to-be-a-rebel/index.md

 A couple of chapters from a beautiful book top the excitement and assurance of waking up to yet another morning.

 Reading gives a new perspective on life.
-It lets you see the world from an author’s eye, challenges your perceptions, gives you hope, and wakes you from dogma, among other things.
-About 26 books a year should be the goal of a busy person—say you’re reading one every two weeks.
+It lets you see the world from an author's eye, challenges your perceptions, gives you hope, and wakes you from dogma, among other things.
+About 26 books a year should be the goal of a busy person—say you're reading one every two weeks.

 So what did I learn today?
 I learned **How to be a Rebel**, I learned that humans are in constant rebellion against failure and unhappiness.
 That is good.
 It indicates a desire for freedom.